The 10 best isekai anime according to Japan

 • Episodes: 24 (Season 1)

-You never imagined a slime could be one of the most charismatic isekai protagonists, but Rimuru Tempest is here to prove that anything is possible.
-In short, after dying in the real world, he reincarnates as a slime with unique abilities and begins building his own kingdom in a fantasy world full of monsters and magic.
+You never imagined a slime could be one of the most charismatic protagonists in isekai, but Rimuru Tempest is here to prove that anything is possible.
+In short, after dying in the real world, he reincarnates as a slime with unique abilities and begins to build his own kingdom in a fantasy world full of monsters and magic.

-The anime beautifully balances lighthearted humor with world-building and epic moments.
-Rimuru, despite being incredibly powerful, is a charismatic and fair leader, and his journey is filled with memorable encounters, incredible battles, and unlikely alliances.
+The anime strikes a great balance between lighthearted humor, world-building, and epic moments.
+Rimuru, despite being absurdly powerful, is a charismatic and just leader, and his journey is full of memorable encounters, incredible battles, and unlikely alliances.
 A story that begins simply but grows impressively with each episode.

 Finally, don't miss any updates: follow AnimeNew on WhatsApp and Instagram .